galois1915/Computer-vision/README.md

 This approach is called transfer learning, because we transfer some knowledge from one neural network model to another.
 In transfer learning, we typically start with a pre-trained model, which has been trained on some large image dataset, such as ImageNet.
 Those models already do a good job extracting different features from generic images, and in many cases just building a classifier on top of those extracted features can yield a good result.

 There are many pre-trained neural networks for image classification.
-Many of those models are available inside the <code>keras.applications</code> namespace, and even more models can be found on the Internet:
+Many of those models are available inside the <code>keras.applications</code> namespace, and even more models can be found on the Internet.

+Classification Models:
+* SIFT + FVs
+* Sparse coding
 * VGG16
 * ResNet
 * Inception
+* DenseNet
+* AlexNet

+Object Detection Models:
+* Yolo
+* EfficientDet
+* RetinaNet
+* Faster R-CNN
+* Mask R-CNN
+* CenterNet
+* DETR
+* SSD

 ## MobileNet5